Kholodets Recipe – Meat Aspic

 There are two types of Kholodets and both require some kind of gelling agent to set the broth.
 One uses natural gelatin that’s extracted through long hours of cooking skin, tendons, bones, and ligaments of the animal, and the other one is made with commercially produced gelatin (I have that recipe for Kholodets here)

-Both have pros and cons, but this recipe will focus on the traditional recipe that uses the natural gelatin released through low and slow cooking of pork feet & hock.
-The flavor is extracted from deep within the bones which produces a rich broth that’s as delicious as it is good for you.
+Both have pros and cons, but this recipe will focus on the traditional recipe that uses the natural gelatin extracted from the pork feet and hock through low and slow cooking.
+The flavor is extracted from deep within the bones, producing a rich broth as delicious as it is good for you.

 Bone Broth (and Kholodets) is Good For You

 Aside from the flavor benefits of this dish, did you know that Kholodets is amazing for your bone and joint health?
-The collagen, glutamine, and glycine which are extracted out of the bones and released during cooking are really good for the immune system and gut health.
+The collagen, glutamine, and glycine extracted from the bones and released during cooking are good for the immune system and gut health.
 You can probably google “bone broth” to learn more about this.

-Kholodets might not be the best dish to bring to your work potluck, but if it’s is something you grew up eating and have always wondered how to make or are trying to be adventurous and try new foods – here it is!
+Kholodets might not be the best dish to bring to your work potluck, as some might claim that it is for an acquired taste, but if it’s something you grew up eating and have always wondered how to make or are trying to be adventurous and try new foods – here it is!

 How to make Kholodets: